KrazyyBan/DDoS-Tools/README.md

-Just install the executor in the versions, it will guide you for DDos.
+Just install the executor in the release, it will guide you for DDos.

 # License
 This tool is licensed under the [MIT license]() <br>